 It is always a good idea to find a language tutor, that’d be preferable as they would be committed to helping your progress.
 However, in lieu of that option, you can always befriend native speakers, express to them your love for their language and practice your conversation skills.
 This will boost both your vocabulary, fluency and improve your pronunciation.

-Remember that the learning process isn’t all about hard work, and can be fun too!, it’s not all hard work.
+Remember that the learning process isn’t all about hard work, and can be fun too!
 If you’re a movie fan, you can watch movies in your desired language with or without subtitles.
-This has a dual advantage of reinforcing words you have previously practiced or learnt, introducing new phrases and contexts in which you can use vocabulary and improving your pronunciation skills as you could mimic the actors until you get it right.
+This has a dual advantage of reinforcing words you have previously practiced or learned, introducing new phrases and contexts in which you can use vocabulary and improving your pronunciation skills as you could mimic the actors until you get it right.

 Why not try downloading music in your target language and sing along with the artists?
 Make sure to check the lyrics and note down new vocabulary.